pjariztia/Bidirectional-AC-DC-battery-grid-PLECS/README.md

 ## Structure
 * Consist on a single phase grid 220V conect with a LCL filter to a Full-Bridge inverter syncronice with PLL technique and VOC.
 Then, the DC-Link 400V is connected to a Dual Active Bridge (DAB) with a HF Transformer to 12V battery.
 All parameters are editable to a particular application.

+## notes
+* The file you need is [IDB_main](https://github.com/pjariztia/Bidirectional-AC-DC-battery-grid-PLECS/blob/master/IDB_main_V1.plecs)
+* Is not neccesary the "bloques PLECS" folder.
+There are some custom blocks for implementations.

 ## Implementation
 PLECS or simulink can easily export C code trough to CodeComposer or directly with PLECS software.
 I recommend implementation with TI C2000.
 More info : [TI C2000](https://youtu.be/OOQp85FsogM)